Projects per year

 - Women in new green jobs (wind turbine jobs/roles)

-- The professionalisation of intermediate occupation
+- The professionalisation of intermediate occupations

 Expertise & Capabilities

-Labour market transitions
+Labour market developments and issues

 Academic / Professional qualifications